-As coronavirus shutdown continues, a frustrated minority in Washington state yearns to be heard
+Here’s why some people in Washington are protesting the coronavirus shutdown

 Jump didn’t take a mask with her but did bring along hand sanitizer.

-“I parked around the parameter.
+“I parked around the parimeter.
 I didn’t touch anyone,” she says.
 “I used common sense.”

 Jump also says, “You can just as easily pick up a virus at Costco or Walmart.”